danpush/typical-tweet/README.md

 ```

 You will need a Twitter App with Keys/Secrets.
 You can make an App at https://developer.twitter.com/en/apply-for-access
-You need just the CONSUMER_KEY and CONSUMER_SECRET to get create tweets, but if you want to post them as well you will need the ACCESS_KEY and ACCESS_SECRET.
+You need just the CONSUMER_KEY and CONSUMER_SECRET to get tweets, but if you want to post them as well you will need the ACCESS_KEY and ACCESS_SECRET.

 ### Running locally
 Clone this repository onto your computer or download the contents as a zip file.
 Go into tweepy_cmds.py and replace CONSUMER_KEY, CONSUMER_SECRET, ACCESS_KEY, and ACCESS_SECRET with your own Keys/Secrets.
 If you aren't intending on posting any tweets, feel free to leave ACCESS_KEY and ACCESS_SECRET as is, but comment out line 9.